 Hardship and uncertainty is a daily reality for the Rohingya who now find themselves in an unfamiliar country, in crowded and risky conditions.
 The monsoon season in Bangladesh is now in full swing, which has made living conditions in the Kutupalong settlement and adjacent camps all the more treacherous.
 The risk for cholera and other infectious disease outbreaks is high in the camps, where there is a shortage of toilets and safe drinking water.

-More than 1,300 GlobalGiving donors have answered the call to help Rohingya refugees over the last year, making it possible for the Disaster Recovery Network at GlobalGiving to be a reliable partner to community-led nonprofits addressing some of the most urgent needs in and around Cox’s Bazar.
+More than 1,300 GlobalGiving donors have answered the call to help Rohingya refugees over the last year, making it possible for the Disaster Recovery Team at GlobalGiving to be a reliable partner to community-led nonprofits addressing some of the most urgent needs in and around Cox’s Bazar.

 So far, we’ve awarded eight grants totaling $225,000 to six vetted, high-impact nonprofits that are serving Rohingya refugees.
 As the political leaders of Bangladesh and Myanmar struggle to arrange for the safe, secure, and dignified return of the Rohingya people to their country, GlobalGiving and its partners remain committed to working hand in hand with Rohingya people for a better life.